BitcoinDesign/Guide/guide/how-it-works/payment-request-formats.md

 ## Bitcoin uniform resource identifiers (URIs)

-A [Uniform Resource Identifier](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier) (URI) is a web technology uses unique prefixes to identify anything.
+A [Uniform Resource Identifier](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier) (URI) is a web technology that uses unique prefixes to identify anything.
 This can be real-world objects, websites, information, etc.

 Bitcoin leverages this technology when dealing with payment requests.
 The technical details about how this is done is detailed in [BIP 21](https://bips.xyz/21).
 But essentially bitcoin payment requests use a `bitcoin:` URI scheme to identify and help applications manage bitcoin payment requests.